Illinois Insurance Producer: Continuing Education

 I think I need xx credit hours of education to renew my license; can you check this for me?

 Yes.
-Before processing your course enrollment, we will check to see if you have any credit hours on file with the state.
+Upon request, we will check to see if you have any credit hours on file with the state.
 We will then make sure you enroll for the correct number of courses to satisfy your requirement.

 When you renew your license, the state will take out 24 credit hours at the time of renewal, and any additional credit hours will "roll over" to your next license renewal period.